centie22/Foudry-Tutorial/README.md

 We are working with the two smart contracts in the `src` folder, `savings.sol` and `token.sol`.
 Let's briefly examine these smart contracts.

 ### Savings Smart Contract
-The savings `MiniWallet` smart contract is a simple contract that allows users save a particular ERC20 token over a period of time.
+The savings `MiniWallet` smart contract is a simple contract that allows users save ERC20 `testToken` over a period of time.
 It has the following functions:

 * **save()**:
 The save function allows users to begin saving on MiniWallet.
 It takes in two parameters, `_amount`, which is the number of tokens the user wants to save and `_savingDurationInWeeks`, which is the number of weeks the user wants to save for.
 When a user successfully saves test tokens, a wallet is created that contains all the user's savings details.

 * **addSaving()**:
 This function allows users add more tokens to their savings on the contract.
 It takes in the `_amount` parameter.
-The logic in this function does not allow users to use to add savings if they have not saved tokens before with the save() function.
+The logic in this function does not allow users use addSavings() if they have not saved tokens before with the save() function.

 * **withdraw()**:
 The witdraw function is the function that allows users withdraw some amount of their savings after the savings period has elapsed.
 It takes in the `_amount` parameter, which is the amount of tokens the user wants to withdraw from their savings.

-* **viewwalletBalance()**:
+* **viewWalletBalance()**:
-Function that returns a user's balance. it is a view functions and takes in no parameters.
+Function that returns a user's wallet balance.
+It is a view functions and takes in no parameters.

 * **activateSaving()**:
 This is an admin restricted function that the owner uses to activate and deactivate savingActive.
 Users cannot save on MiniWallet if `savingActive` is false.

 ### Token Smart Contract
 The `testToken` smart contract is the ERC20 token used in the savings smart contract.
-This token has been deployed on the [Celo Alfajores chain](https://alfajores.celoscan.io/address/0x865b5751bcde7e06030670b4d9d27651a25f2fcf) and to interact with it in testing our savings smart contract, we need to bring the Alfajores testnet to our local environment by forking it.
+This token has been deployed on the [Celo Alfajores chain](https://alfajores.celoscan.io/address/0x865b5751bcde7e06030670b4d9d27651a25f2fcf) and to interact with it in our test code while testing our savings smart contract, we need to bring the Alfajores testnet to our local environment by forking it.

 ## Code
 #### savings.sol